top of page

 It is narrated by Al-Khallal on the authority of ‘Jabir RA that he said: “The Messenger of Allah, sallallahu ‘alayhi wa sallam, forbade increasing the grave (in height) more than the dust coming out from digging it.”

-The Prophet SAW advised muslims not to build structures over graves that may potentially be taken as objects of worship as he mentioned them along with statues that could be taken for idols, and to level them with the ground and use a headstone no taller than the height of a handspan, these are seemingly preventative measures against the occurance of shirk at graves.
+The Prophet SAW advised muslims not to build structures over graves that may potentially be taken as objects of worship, he mentioned them along with statues, these are seemingly preventative measures against the possibility of shirk at graves.

 Rasulullah SAW said “Indeed those who came before you would take the graves of their Prophets as places of worship.
 Do not take graves as places of worship, for indeed I forbid you from that.” - Narrated in Sahih Muslim.